- Reflect on your own sense of self and how it was developed.

 - Developing a sense of community within the learning environment, one where children feel safe to take risks, share their thoughts and try new things; this includes having zero tolerance for any type of bullying or negative behaviors toward each another

 For more information on what to expect in this course, the Self & Cultural Understanding Competency Reflection, and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the School-Age Self & Cultural Understanding Course Guide.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.

 Think about your own sense of self and resiliency as you complete the following handout, Self-Reflection.
 Understanding ourselves and our own resilience can help us better recognize and support children’s strengths and perseverance.
-Share and discuss your responses with a colleague, supervisor, trainer, or coach.
+Share and discuss your responses with a colleague, administrator, trainer, or coach.